Our Vision

 Mountain CAC Staff

-Xia Bell M.S., LCMHC, LCAS-A, NCC, Clinical Supervisor [email protected]
+Xia Bell M.S., LCMHC, LCAS-A, NCC, Part-Time Therapist [email protected]

 Xia has provided therapy to children, adolescents, and their families for eight years.
 Trained in TFCBT, EMDR, SMART, BAT, Ecopsychology, and Triple P. Xia is inspired by seeing her clients grow over the course of their therapy and by seeing changes in family systems.
 Xia is also trained in Child-Parent Psychotherapy (CPP) and Alternatives For Families, a Cognitive Behavioral Therapy (AFCBT).